 A supportive conversation with a student that is struggling can go a long way in helping them achieve success at Loyola.
 The goal is not to solve problems, but to provide caring guidance and assistance in connecting with campus resources.
 Please do not give assurances of confidentially.
-A student who (appears) poses a threat to self or others must be referred for help.
-Please note that Family Educational Rights and Privacy Act (FERPA) does not prohibit sharing concerns regarding a student's mental health or safety, including their name, with the Counseling Center.
+A student who appears to pose a threat to self or others needs to be referred for help and support.
+Please note that FERPA does not prohibit sharing concerns regarding a student's mental health or safety, including their name, with the Counseling Center.